-Specialist eye hospital group, Optegra, is leading the way in developing a method to treat floaters, an eye condition which mainly affects young adults whom to date have been told there is little or no treatment and whose distressing symptoms are frequently dismissed.
+Specialist eye hospital group, Optegra, is leading the way in developing a new method to treat floaters, an eye condition which mainly affects young adults whom to date have been told there is little or no treatment and whose distressing symptoms are frequently dismissed.

 Symptoms of floaters include dots, shadows or long strands blocking everyday vision, caused by debris floating in the eye’s vitreous solution and which disturb clear sight at all times, often leading to a huge impact on confidence, attitude and outlook of the sufferer.

 Niall Patton, Consultant Surgeon at the Optegra Manchester Eye Hospital, utilises micro-incision sutureless surgery, called vitrectomy (which involves removing the vitreous fluid behind the lens of the eye) for patients with floaters, with remarkable results.